bombasticSlacks/3-skill/Weapon-Traits.md

 ### Exotic
 This weapon requires additional training to be used effectively but has additional traits available.

+### Advanced
+This weapon requires sophisticated systems to work and can be dissrupted by external tools and processes.

 ### Basic
 This weapon is made of simple materials, its [Damage Bonus](Weapons#Damage%20Bonus) is reduced by 1.